the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-selection.md

 (ch-bookdash-preparation)=
 # Participant Selection Process

-This subchapter explains the process of selection and logistics for organising the book dash.
+This subchapter explains the process of selection and logistics for organising the Book Dash.

 ## Selection of Book Dash Planning Committee